blookot/elastic-gdpr-scanner/README.md

 * `--target TARGET` to enter a specific target (single IP or IP range in CIDR format, eg 10.50.3.0/24).
 Defaults to localhost.
 * `--port PORT` to specify the port where Elasticsearch is running.
 Defaults to 9200.
 * `--regex REGEX` to add a specific regular expression to look for in the documents, like your username.
 Default list of regexes provided in the script.
+* `--nb-threads NB_THREADS` to specify how many hosts you want to scan in parallel.
+Defaults to 10.
+* `--socket-timeout TIMEOUT` to set the timeout for socket connect (open port testing), in seconds.
+Set it to 2 on the Internet, 0.5 in local networks.
+Defaults to 2.
-* `--no-scan` if you only want to inventory Elasticsearch instances (without running the regex matching).
+* `--no-scan` if you only want to inventory Elasticsearch instances (without going into indices and running the regex matching).
+Defaults to False (do the scan).
 * `--out OUT` to specify the name of the log file to output results.
 Defaults to `es-gdpr-report.csv`
-* `--verbose` turns on verbose output in console
+* `--verbose` turns on verbose output in console.
+Defaults to False.

 ### Report